AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-readytalk.md

    >[!TIP]
    >
-   >To populate your confirmation email with this unique URL, use the following token in your email: {{member.webinar url}}.
+   >To populate your confirmation email with this unique URL, use the following token in your email: `{{member.webinar url}}`.
 When the confirmation URL is sent out, this token automatically resolves to the person's unique confirmation URL.
    >
    >
    >Set your confirmation email to Operational to ensure that people who register, who might be unsubscribed, receive their confirmation information.